 This is the first of two trip reports about our trek to the Nepalese side of Kangchenjunga last month, covering our visit to the north base camp.
-The second half, covering south base camp, see my trip report Kangchenjunga base camp trek: Oktang and the south side.
+For the second half, covering south base camp, see my trip report Kangchenjunga base camp trek: Oktang and the south side.

 I was long overdue a visit to Kangchenjunga, one of the 8,000m peaks I have read most about, but seen least of.
 Straddling Nepal’s eastern border with India, the world’s third-highest mountain has a rich climbing history going back to the twilight days of the British Empire.